iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

   suboptimal for performance.
 Is it more useful to take borrows, either `&Self` or `&mut Self`, instead?
 + `getTransactionsToApprove` function: the function executing proof of work on `SealedOutgoingBundleBuilder` is talking about getting tip and branch from the mentionede function.
 Should it be part of this RFC or assumed external?
++ Should the `chain` function on `SealedOutgoingBundleBuilder` be renamed to `attach`?
+Is there a better name?
++ When validating and building the `SealedOutgoingBundleBuilder`, does it make sense to validate withdrawal transactions one more time?
+Should there be an extra type, e.g. `SealedSignedOutgoingBundleBuilder`, where we encode on the type level that the transaction is verified?

 # Blockers